ramseskamanda/ramseskamanda/README.md

 - [ ] [Acme](https://github.com/deepmind/acme) 👨🏽‍💻 currently here
 - [ ] [Ethereum's Go re-implementation](https://github.com/ethereum/go-ethereum)

+My own projects (very happy to accept contributions if you find them useful):

+- [ ] [workon](https://github.com/ramseskamanda/workon) – A CLI startup script to pick what projects to work on
+- [ ] [easy_auth](https://github.com/ramseskamanda/easy_auth) – A Flutter package to manage your authentication state, as easily as possible
+- [ ] [plasma](https://github.com/ramseskamanda/plasma) – A Firebase-like platform for data pipelines and data engineering

+And there's more on the way!

 I'll introduce more projects as time goes on, including some of my own, so look forward to that 😏

 📫 How to reach me: ramses.kamanda@gmail.com!
 (Does Github not have a way for people to get in contact with one another?)